Posted by Lewis on February 07, 2003

 : This is the key line.
 If you catch or pinch a human toe, they will feel it and protest, but the Devil has a cloven hoof and therefore has no sensation in the toe.
 If the person tested cries out in pain it suggests that they are not the Devil and you should release them.

 : As a racial slur the line is meaningless which helps to make the case that the origin is earlier and was not pejorative (except to the Devil, perhaps).

-That's a really interesting post - I like the idea and using "the [n-word]" to mean the Devil or Dark One makes some sense.
+That's a really interesting post - I like the idea and using "the [word removed in order to comply with Google's Publisher Policy]" to mean the Devil or Dark One makes some sense.
 The rhyme is for choosing

 and drawing lots is a method of letting the supernatural powers decide.
 To eliminate

 the Devil from the choice would be consistent with the use of the rhyme.

 Latin was rarely in the knowledge of the peasantry and it is easy to see how such a word as "inimicus" could become "eeny" or eeny-meeny -especially if children were copying misheard and probably badly-spoken latin.